RodZill4/material-maker/doc/_sources/node_filter_emboss.rst.txt

 Inputs
 ++++++

-The **Emboss** node has a single greyscale input, interpreted as a heightmap.
+The **Emboss** node has a single grayscale input, interpreted as a heightmap.

 Outputs
 +++++++